-The morning after arrival I headed straight to the Alte Pinakothek, which opened its doors in 1836 and is now primarily devoted to old master paintings up to the 1700s.
-Regrettably, as I was preparing my holiday I had failed to notice that most of the museum is still closed to the public due to lengthy renovations scheduled to finish later this year.
+Aiming to proceed in chronological order, the morning after arrival I headed to the Alte Pinakothek, the historic museum created in 1836 to house the Bavarian royal art collection, and nowadays devoted to old master paintings up to the 1700s.
+The Alte Pinakothek is the brainchild of King Ludwig I, a fanatical collector and patron of the arts whose legacy includes the Alte and Neue Pinakotheken as well as the Glyptothek (built to house the monarchy's collection of classical sculpture) and many other neoclassical buildings in the city centre.
+Needless to say, Munich suffered heavily under Allied bombing raids in World War II, and the Alte Pinakothek (built originally in severe Italian Renaissance style) was only restored to its former glory and reopened to the public in 1957.
+As I finally entered the building, I was incredibly disappointed to realise that most of the museum is still closed to the public due to lengthy renovations scheduled to finish later in 2018.
 Not currently accessible areas include early German, Flemish and Netherlandish painting and the German, Flemish and Italian Renaissance.
-You can imagine my disappointment, the one silver lining being that selected masterpieces from the closed-off sections have been relocated to the comparatively few rooms open to the public.
+You can imagine my frustration, the one silver lining being that selected masterpieces from the closed-off sections have been relocated to the rooms still open to the public.

-As it was, the visit to the accessible areas of this massive institution (built in austere Italian Renaissance style, and restored in the same vein after World War II) took the better part of a day and was full of beautiful surprises.
-Not to be missed is Leonardo da Vinci's Madonna and Child with Carnation (one of his earliest paintings), which looks unassuming in its temporary location in a side corridor, alongside Raphael's Madonna Tempi and pieces by Fra Angelico and Filippo Lippi.
-Entry to the collection is currently through the room devoted to the Italian Baroque, which also contains beautiful pieces, including two depictions of Cynic Philosophers by Luca Giordano (1634-1705), painted realistically from live models in the style of Caravaggio and his followers, which Luca probably acquired in Naples from his master Jusepe de Ribera (1591-1652).
-Equally not to be missed are two tremendous compositions by the Venetian Giovanni Battista Tiepolo (1696-1770), The Adoration of the Magi (1753) and The Holy Trinity seen in a Vision by Pope St Clement (c 1737).
-Out of the paintings in this room I was particularly touched by the searingly beautiful Noli me Tangere (the apparition of the resurrected Christ to Mary Magdalene) painted in 1590 by Federico Barocci (1535-1612).
-The room devoted to Spanish Old Master painting is equally noteworthy, including the unfinished 1631 portrait of a gentleman by Diego Velázquez (1599-1660) which offers a tantalising glimpse into the master's working process; Other highlights include four of the five depictions of Seville street children by Bartolomé Esteban Murillo (1617-1682) owned by the Alte Pinakothek, as well as El Greco's striking Disrobing of Christ (c 1590?).
-It is relatively unusual to find a section devoted to French painting as large and detailed as that in this institution, which includes masterpieces by François Boucher (1703-1770) -including his iconic 1756 portrait of Madame de Pompadour, Louis XV's official mistress-, Valentin de Boulogne (1591-1632), Nicolas Poussin (1594-1665) and Claude Lorrain (1600-1682), as well as a fascinating section on pastel portraits from the 1700s by the likes of Maurice Quentin de La Tour (1704-1788) and Jean-Étienne Liotard (1702-1789), who was the subject of a recent exhibition at the Royal Academy of Arts in London.
+Next door is the room devoted to the Italian Baroque, which also contains beautiful pieces, including two depictions of Cynic Philosophers by Luca Giordano (1634-1705), painted realistically from live models in the style of Caravaggio and his followers, which Luca probably acquired in Naples from his master Jusepe de Ribera (1591-1652).
+Equally noteworthy are two tremendous compositions by the Venetian Giovanni Battista Tiepolo (1696-1770), The Adoration of the Magi (1753) and The Holy Trinity seen in a Vision by Pope St Clement (c 1737).
+Out of the works in this room I was particularly touched by the searingly beautiful Noli me Tangere (the apparition of the resurrected Christ to Mary Magdalene) painted in 1590 by Federico Barocci (1535-1612).
+The room nearby devoted to Spanish Old Master painting is equally interesting and includes the unfinished 1631 portrait of a gentleman by Diego Velázquez (1599-1660) which, with its highly polished face and barely sketched hands, offers a tantalising glimpse into Velázquez's working process.
+Other highlights include four of the five depictions of Seville street children by Bartolomé Esteban Murillo (1617-1682) in the possession of the Alte Pinakothek, as well as a striking Disrobing of Christ (c 1590?) by El Greco (1541-1614).

-Pride of place in the Alte Pinakothek is given to the institution's stunning collection of works by Flemish artist (and international star of his time) Peter Paul Rubens (1577-1640).
-Rubens's oeuvre is displayed across several rooms and presided over by his massive 1617 The Great Last Judgement.
-At over 6 metres high, it is the only painting to have hung continuously in the same spot at the Alte Pinakothek since the creation of the institution, and in fact the need to accommodate this work was a constraint on the original design of the building.
-Personally speaking I am not a huge fan of the over-the-top flamboyant, unabashedly fleshy style typical of Rubens, but there are some portraits here which come across as much more direct and sincere and which are a pleasure to gaze at.
+One of the most impressive areas currently open to the public in the Alte Pinakothek is that devoted to Flemish artist (and international star of his time) Peter Paul Rubens (1577-1640).
+Rubens's oeuvre is displayed across several rooms and presided over by his massive (over 6 metres high) 1617 The Great Last Judgement, the only painting to have hung continuously in the same spot since the creation of the institution (In fact the need to accommodate this work was a constraint on the design of the building).
+I must admit that, generally speaking, I am not a huge fan of Rubens's over-the-top flamboyant, unabashedly fleshy style, but there are some portraits here which come across as much more direct and sincere and which were a pleasure to gaze at.